Skip to content

 }

-All new properties are null-coalescing: if set to null, they evaluate to their respective platform preference.
-This provides a way for users to specify "no preference", as well as override the platform preference with a specific value.
+All properties are null-coalescing: if set to null, they evaluate to their respective platform value.
+This provides a way for users to specify "use the platform value".

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment